ThreeSixtyGiving/standard/documentation/guidance/cf-guidance.md

 ### Anonymising donor names in programme titles.
 If programme titles include the names of donors the D2 360Giving extract has been developed to allow the names to be redacted.
 There is further guidance below about how to set programme names as ‘undisclosed’.

-## Preparing your 360Giving data using the D2 extract
+## Contact 360Giving to get access to D2 extract
-Watch the Hyphen8 video walk-through and follow the instructions below to export 360Giving formatted data from your D2 system: https://vimeo.com/239307295/d94dd749c1

-Each community foundation must be set up with access to the 360Giving reports folder in order to generate the source report and extract 360Giving formatted data.
-If you cannot find the 360Giving report folder in your D2 system, please contact support@threesixtygiving.org to request this to be set up.
+Each community foundation must be set up with access to the 360Giving reports folder in order to generate the source report and extract 360Giving data.
+If you cannot find the 360Giving report folder in your D2 system, please contact <support@threesixtygiving.org> to request this to be set up.

-The information about your organiation will be
+The following information about your organisation will be added into the system to populate key 360Giving fields.
+When you request access to the D2 extract for the first time these details will be confirmed with you.

 |360Giving information   | Notes|
 |------------------------|-------|
 |Funding Org:Name        |This is your organisation name as you want it to appear in your data.
 This could be your ‘brand name’ rather than your full registered name.|
 |Funding Org:Identifier  |This is created based on your registered charity number|
 |Publisher prefix        |This is used to register your organisation with 360Giving and provides a prefix for grant identifiers.|

-When you request access to the D2 extract these details will be confirmed with you before they are added to the system.

 We will also check whether access to the Digits2 tool should be restricted to certain individuals in your organisation, or if it can be set up as accessible to all users.
 If you need to restrict access we will ask for the names and emails of the people who will have permission to access the tool, so they can be added to the system.

+### Walk-through video
+<a href="https://vimeo.com/239307295/d94dd749c1" target="_blank=">Watch the Hyphen8 video walk-through<a/> to get an overview of the process and follow the instructions below to export 360Giving data from your D2 system.

-## Source report
+## The source report
 A dedicated report folder is created for each community foundation containing the template report that is used as the source for the data extract.
 This report can be used to check data quality and to apply the correct filter criteria to limit the grant applications that are included.

 Navigate to the Reports tab: